-- 601.2i Once the steps described in 601.2a-h are completed, the spell becomes cast.
-Any abilities that trigger when a spell is cast or put onto the stack trigger at this time.
-If the spell's controller had priority before casting it, he or she gets priority. - 601.3.
+- 601.4.
 Some spells specify that one of their controller's opponents does something the controller would normally do while it's being cast, such as choose a mode or choose targets.
-In these cases, the opponent does so when the spell's controller normally would do so. - 601.3a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.3b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
-This is an exception to rule 101.4. - 601.4.
-Casting a spell that alters costs won't affect spells and abilities that are already on the stack.

-602. Activating Activated Abilities
+In these cases, the opponent does so when the spell's controller normally would do so. - 601.4a If there is more than one opponent who could make such a choice, the spell's controller decides which of those opponents will make the choice. - 601.4b If the spell instructs its controller and another player to do something at the same time as the spell is being cast, the spell's controller goes first, then the other player.
+This is an exception to rule 101.4. - 601.5.
+Casting a spell that alters costs won't affect spells and abilities that are already on the stack. - 602.
+Activating Activated Abilities - 602.1.

-- 602.1.
 Activated abilities have a cost and an effect.
 They are written as "[Cost]: [Effect.]
 [Activation instructions (if any).]" - 602.1a The activation cost is everything before the colon (:).
 An ability's activation cost must be paid by the player who is activating it.